baio/exclusible/README.md

 If subscription to `kraken ws api` fails server will try to re-establish connection with `KRAKEN_FAILURE_RETRY_DELAY` interval (3000 by default), can test by turnoff network on your local machine

 If client subscription to `application ws api` fails client will try to re-establish connection, you can test it by shutdown server (docker-compose) and then run it again.

+### Efficiency

+Subscription to `kraken ws api` would be establish only if some client is connected to the application, once client disconnected kraken connection also would be closed

+All application clients would be subscribed to the same kraken stream

 ## Project structure